 A donor-advised fund is a charitable giving vehicle sponsored by a public charity, such as Fiduciary Trust Charitable.
 The donor generally receives an immediate income tax deduction for contributions to the fund and can recommend that grants be made from the account to IRS-qualified charities at any time.
-The fund can typically be invested in a manner consistent with the donor’s philanthropic goals and investment preferences, provided they are aligned with the sponsoring charity’s policies.
+Contributions to the donor-advised fund can be made in the current and future years, and grants can be made from the fund to qualified charities in the current and future years.
+The fund can generally be invested in a manner consistent with the donor’s philanthropic goals and investment preferences, provided they are aligned with the sponsoring charity’s policies.
 Once the donor gifts assets to the fund, the donor no longer has legal control of them.

 Fiduciary Trust Company (FTC) manages donor-advised funds sponsored by Fiduciary Trust Charitable (FT Charitable), an independent 501(c)(3) public charity.
 FTC provides investment and administrative services for FT Charitable’s donor-advised funds, which are referred to as “Charitable Gift Funds.”

 Our goal in working with donors is to enable them to best achieve their charitable giving objectives, including minimizing taxes, maximizing the value of the assets available for charitable grants, and, in some cases, engaging other generations of family members.
 We accomplish this through our four-step process:

 - Identify Your Priorities: A Fiduciary Trust Company officer will work with you to understand your philanthropic and other goals, as well as your investment preferences.